Types of Cartilage

 Distinct refractile borders of bone matrix forming the outer border of secondary osteons.
 They have a different orientation of collagen hence reflect light differently.
 They generally lack canaliculi.

-Interstitial lamellae:
+Interstitial Lamellae:

 Irregularly shaped fragments of dense bone generally lacking Haversian canals.